 Today we will talk in detail about one of the most important elements of chess tactics, a fork.
 A fork is a type of tactics when one piece attacks two or more of the opponent’s pieces at the same time.
 As a result, usually, one of these pieces is won.
 It is one of the most common tactical elements in chess, and many games are lost by those who have missed one little fork.
 After studying this article you won’t be one of them.

 Knight is a truly unique piece due to its ability to jump over other pieces.
 It is impossible to stop the knight’s check, without capturing the knight or moving the king itself.
 That feature makes the knight a perfect forking piece.
 Take a look on the example below, where the black knight forks white’s king and bishop.
 This type of fork is especially forcing due to the check by a knight.
-The king has to move and the knight is lost.
+The king has to move and the bishop is lost.

 You may feel that knight forks are easy to find, but it’s not always the case.
 Take a look at the example below.
 There is no immediate fork, but it can be constructed.
 Let me show you how to think in cases like that.